barneydesmond/WriteFreely-API/README.md

 ## **Getting Started**

-Instanstiating:_
+_Instanstiating:_
-Each request to the API will be made through an instance of the client class.
+Each request to the API will be made through an instance of the Client class.

 The only argument to pass in for a client is the root domain of the Write Freely instance you want to work with.
-For example, if I? want to do stuff with my Write Freely blog 'https://personaljournal.ca/herbert-quain, I would instanciate like so:
+For example, if I want to do stuff with my Write Freely blog 'https://personaljournal.ca/herbert-quain, I would instantiate like so:

 ```
 import writefreely

-c = writefreely.client('personaljournal.ca')
+c = writefreely.Client('personaljournal.ca')

-# No need to put 'https://' or anything like that.
+# No need to put 'https://' or anything like that

 ```
 or...

 ```
-from writefreely import client
+from writefreely import Client

-c = client('personaljournal.ca')
+c = Client('personaljournal.ca')

 # It is up to you really!
 ```